ESMValGroup/ESMValCore/doc/recipe/overview.rst

 Recipe section: ``preprocessors``
 =================================

-The preprocessor section of the recipe includes one or more preprocesors, each of which may call the execution of one or several preprocessor functions.
+The preprocessor section of the recipe includes one or more preprocessors, each of which may call the execution of one or several preprocessor functions.

 Each preprocessor section includes: